rschoening/mvrs-dspa/README.md

    * The run configuration sets the program argument `local-with-ui` to launch the Flink dashboard UI.
 This can be removed if multiple jobs should be run simultaneously.
 * Checking results:
    * Kibana dashboard: [\[DSPA\] Unusual activity detection](http://localhost:5602/app/kibana#/dashboard/83a893d0-6989-11e9-ba9d-bb8bdc29536e)
       * Make sure to set the time range (upper right) to the beginning of the stream (February 2012 for the low volume stream).
 A period of one week is recommended.
       * The diagram of cluster changes is meant as an example, the displayed variables would have to be more carefully defined.
 But since the job anyway focuses on the streaming mechanisms and a decent streaming K-means implementation, but not on a valid approach from a data science perspective, not much time was spent on this.
       * The cluster models and model change information can be investigated in the raw documents shown on the right.
       * The cluster metadata graph can have gaps since the used Kibana visualization does not interpolate across buckets with nodata (which may result due to extending windows).
 With a time range of 7 days, this should not happen.
 Different, more advanced visualizations are available in Kibana that interpolate across empty buckets.
+   * Unit tests for the K-Means implementation, cluster model management and control parameter parsing in test package `jobs.clustering`

 #### Notes
 * Job-specific configuration parameters are defined in `jobs.activity-detection` ([application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf))